EmmaLawlor/Quizzy-Rascal/README.md

     - Create a number of music trivia categories based on music genres or decades of music.
     - Add the option of selecting difficulty so user could answer easy or difficukt questions, depending on their music knowledge.

+- Enhance CSS
+    - Use CSS to help display the focused button on the quiz more clearly when tabbing through the page via keyboard.
+    - At present the default blue highlight blends with the style of the buttons on the page.

 ## Testing

 ### Validation Testing